SteffMet/qb-doorlocknui/README.md

 # qbcore-doorlocknui <a href='https://github.com/StuxxyOfficial/nui_doorlock'>Convered from ESX to QBCore - Find Original Here</a>
 This is a door lock script for QBCore, which is used to lock certain doors that shouldn't be accessable by normal citizens.

-This script was edited by Steff#1940 and fixed by Krislyz
+This script was edited by Steff#1940 and fixed by Krislyz#0001